The Himalayas: The Majestic Crown of the Earth

 FAQs about the Himalayas

-Himalaya is the range of the long Himalayas containing the world’s high mountains, it is a bunch of mountains that spread from Pakistan to Bhutan and covers five countries Pakistan, India, Nepal, China, and Bhutan.
+Himalaya is the range of the long Himalayas containing the world’s highest mountains.
+It is a bunch of mountains that spread from Pakistan to Bhutan and covers five countries: Pakistan, India, Nepal, China, and Bhutan.

-Himalayas is the highest mountain range covering approximately 2,400 kilometers (1,500 miles) from east to west.
-It covers high mountains to a small Peaks in hundreds.
+The Himalayas are the highest mountain range covering approximately 2,400 kilometers (1,500 miles) from east to west.
+It covers high mountains to small Peaks in hundreds.

 Comments (0)